-Financial instruments that are subject to credit risk and concentration thereof principally consist of trade receivables and loans, investments in mutual funds and other financial assets.
-None of the financial instruments of the Group result in material concentration of credit risk except some loans made by the Group and against which sufficient provision for expected credit loss has been made.
+Financial instruments that are subject to credit risk and concentration thereof principally consist of trade receivables and loans, investments and other financial assets.
+None of the financial instruments of the Group result in material concentration of credit risk.

 In respect of trade and other receivables, the Group is not exposed to any significant credit risk exposure to any single counterparty.
 Trade receivables consist of a good number of customers.
 The Group has very limited history of customer default, and considers the credit quality of trade receivables that are not past due or impaired to be good.